ajaygangwar945/Pet-Adoption-Animal-Welfare/README.md

 ## 📖 About The Project

-Welcome to the **Pet Adoption & Animal Welfare** platform!
-This website is designed to connect loving homes with deserving pets while promoting responsible pet ownership and animal welfare education.
+<p align="justify">Welcome to the <b>Pet Adoption & Animal Welfare</b> platform!
+This website is designed to connect loving homes with deserving pets while promoting responsible pet ownership and animal welfare education.</p>

 ### ✨ Key Features